 - Grocery Stores: The major ones are Naivas and Tusky's.
 Naivas (called Naivas Kubwa or "Big Naivas" since there is a smaller one as well) is in town, a 15 min walk from the hospital and a 40 min walk to the house, and carries most things you need.
 Tusky's is outside downtown at Buffalo Mall, and carries a comparable (though not identical) selection, but is easier to park if you have a car.
 You can refill the large water bottles for the Resident House by bringing the empty bottles to the front desk.
 Vegetables need to be given to a staff member to weigh and put a price tag on before bringing them to checkout.
 You can also get clothing, basic electronics, and non-grocery items at both Naivas and Tusky's (at Naivas, it is upstairs on the 2nd floor). - Fruit Stands Outside the Hospital: Noted by the residents to have the freshest produce for a fraction of the supermarket prices.
 Prepare to bargain, but no matter what you buy, it will be ridiculously cheap compared to the US, usually pennies per piece of produce.
 Turn left just outside the hospital gate, and the fruit stands are there, stretching up the hill on Kenyatta Ave. - Alcohol: Not available in the groceries above.
-Go to Best Choice (on same road as Naivas Kubwa, above), Jamaa (a smaller supermarket in town), or at Buffalo Mall, the Naivasha Wine Gallery (directly across from the Tusky's front entrance).
-Top Kenyan beers are Tusker, White Cap, and Summit (the latter is brewed in Naivsha), though imports are available at a premium.
-Look out for

-Leleshwa wines, which are made at a winery near Naivasha, and are pretty good.

-- Panorama Park: Large resort with some of the best views of Lake Naivasha, 10 minute walk from CEPI house with wifi, swimming pool (day pass KSH 700), restaurant, but no alcohol.
-Popular with wealthy Nairobians on weekends, western prices, decent food but often slow service. - Mother's Kitchen: Universally acclaimed by our Naivasha colleagues as the best Kenyan restaurant in town.
+Go to Tot's (next to Naivas Kubwa), Jamaa (a smaller supermarket in town), or at Buffalo Mall, the Naivasha Wine Gallery (directly across from the Tusky's front entrance).
+Top Kenyan beers are Tusker, White Cap, and Summit (the latter is brewed in Naivasha);); craft beers by Battleur brewey and 254 are good and becoming more available!
+Imported beer is available at a premium.
+Look out for Leleshwa wines, which are made at a winery near Naivasha. - Panorama Park: Large resort with some of the best views of Lake Naivasha, 10 minute walk from CEPI house with Wi-Fi, swimming pool (day pass KSH 700), restaurant, but no alcohol.
+Popular with wealthy Nairobians on weekends, western prices, decent food but often slow service (be prepared to wait for food). - Mother's Kitchen: Universally acclaimed by our Naivasha colleagues as the best Kenyan restaurant in town.
 Busy, noisy, and (importantly) fast service.
-About a 10-15 min walk from hospital, located down a side road past the crowded Nairobi matatu stage. - Grapes Café: Across from Naivas, 10 min walk from hospital.
+About a 10-15 min walk from hospital, located down a side road past the crowded Nairobi matatu stage and next to the small Naivas. - Grapes Café: Across from Naivas, 10 min walk from hospital.
 Cheap, passable Kenyan food.
 Caters the morning CMEs at the hospital.
 Run by Eunice, who is always friendly. - GGG's Nyama Choma: For those locals who have been there, they say it's the best nyama choma in town.
-A classic "hole in the wall" that makes only one thing, and makes it well - nyama choma, and its accompaniments.
+A classic "hole in the wall" that makes only one thing, and makes it well nyama choma, and its accompaniments.
 On Moi S Lake Rd across from OiLibya, in a non-descript shack with light blue trim.
 Trust me, it's good. - Silver View Hotel: Pink building, just down Kenyatta from the hospital, towards the old highway.
 Excellent food, more menu options that many other places, with prices comparable to Mother's. - Blue Sky: Butchery (highlighted as the best in town by locals) and restaurant serving nyama choma (Kenyan BBQ) with quiet, off-street courtyard.
 Across from big Naivas referred to above.